hotosm/raw-data-api/docs/src/installation/docker.md

 - If you can't connect to your local postgres database from `raw-data-api`.

-  Since _export-tool-api_ is running in docker containers, it means if you setup your `config.txt` file to use a local postgres database on your machine, the database port may not be accessible as `localhost` from the docker containers.
+  Since _raw-data-api_ is running in docker containers, it means if you setup your `config.txt` file to use a local postgres database on your machine, the database port may not be accessible as `localhost` from the docker containers.
 To solve this, docker needs to connect to your local network.
 Try any of these hacks to troubleshoot the issue:

   1. Option one :

      - For windows/ Mac docker user
        Replace localhost with `host.docker.internal` – This resolves to the outside host and lets you connect to your machine's localhost through container.
-For example if postgres is running on your machine on port `5432` , docker container can connect from `host.docker.internal:5432`
+For example if postgres is running on your machine on port `5432`, docker container can connect from `host.docker.internal:5432`
      - For linux user :
        Linux users can enable host.docker.internal via the --add-host flag for docker run.
 Start your containers with this flag to expose the host string:
        `docker run -d --add-host host.docker.internal:host-gateway my-container:latest`